BrkRaw/brkraw/README.md

 - Dr. Mikael Naveau: The publisher of [bruker2nifti_qa](https://gitlab.com/naveau/bruker2nifti_qa), the set of data to help benchmark testing of Bruker converter.
-- Dr. Gabriel A. Devenyi: The vast contributions to refinement of module functionality and troubleshooting.

 ### License:
 GNU General Public License v3.0